ramiro-uziel/gnome-airpods-battery-status/README.md

 $ git clone https://github.com/ramiro-uziel/gnome-airpods-battery-status .
 ```
 ## Changelog
-- Works with GNOME 45
+- Updated for GNOME 45
 - New dash icon
 - The battery value in the dash is the average of both Pods' batteries
 - Hides icons when the battery value is -1, and dash value when all values are -1 (when AirPods disconnect, loose power or just glitch out)